13 Things You Never Knew Were Invented by Hispanic People

 A teacher in Galicia, Spain, Ángela Ruiz Robles invented the first mechanical book way back in 1949.
 She was looking for a way to allow her students to carry fewer books to and from classes, so she created a mechanical encyclopedia.
 It was described as “a mechanical, electric, and air-pressure driven method for reading books.”
 Although patented, Robles’s creation did not get the funding it needed to succeed, putting her among many on a list of lesser-known female inventors.

 Spanish singer and voice teacher Manuel García invented the laryngoscope in 1854.
 It created the ability to view a functioning human voice box in action.
 His model was made using two mirrors and the sun for an external light source.
 As a teacher of vocal pedagogy, García was extremely curious about the mechanics of the human voice.
 His invention is still useful today in the study of phonics and the diagnosis of oral conditions like laryngitis.
+Learn about these trailblazing Hispanic Americans who made history.

 Birth control pills